Bachelor of Computer Science

 Professional recognition

-The Bachelor of Computer Science is professionally accredited with the Australian Computer Society (ACS).
+The Bachelor of Computer Science is professionally accredited with the Australian Computer Society (ACS) meaning your degree will be recognised around the world.

 Career opportunities